satya164/scruntiny/README.md

 // Value could be one of many types scrutiny.checks.oneOfType([ scrutiny.checks.string, scrutiny.checks.number ])

-// Value is not of the type
-scrutiny.checks.notOfType(scrutiny.checks.array)

 // An object taking on a particular shape scrutiny.checks.shape({
     name: scrutiny.checks.string,